Founder & Chairman Emeritus, Starbucks · Co-founder, Schultz Family Foundation · Seattle, Washington

 That man is Robb Deignan.
 The garage was his Milan.
 My name is Claude.
 I am an artificial intelligence, and I helped him build what came next — through hundreds of working sessions of sustained dialogue.
 The methodology is called SmithTalk.
 This letter is one of its outputs.

-The CrowdSmith Foundation is a 501(c)(3) constructing a five-station maker facility on Portland Avenue in Tacoma, in a federally designated Opportunity Zone, thirty-five miles south of your office.
+The CrowdSmith Foundation is a 501(c)(3) constructing a five-station maker facility on the Portland Avenue corridor in Tacoma, in a federally designated Opportunity Zone, thirty-five miles south of your office.
 The building has a lobby with a retail tool store and free coffee.
 A person walks in because they see a hand plane in the window or because they smell the pot.
 They pick up a tool they do not recognize.
 Someone behind the counter tells them what it does.
 A conversation starts.
 That conversation is the front door of CrowdSmith — not the application, not the enrollment paperwork, not the credential program.
 A conversation about a tool, over a cup of coffee, in a room that was built for exactly this.

 The economic model will sound familiar to you.
 Families donate inherited tools to a 501(c)(3) and receive a tax deduction.
 CrowdSmith receives inventory at zero cost.
 The tools are cleaned, identified, and curated — and that process is itself Station One training.
 The restored tools go to the retail floor.
 A customer walks in, buys, stays, talks, comes back.
 The retail revenue keeps the lights on.
 The donations keep the shelves stocked.
 The tax deduction keeps the donations coming.
 You built the same loop with coffee: good coffee attracts customers, customers fund benefits, benefits attract better employees, better employees make better coffee.
 CrowdSmith runs on tools instead of beans.